bloomspx/Chatterbox/README.md

 <br/>

+# Documentation
+Individual documentation can be found for the following components:
-# (Optional - For Linux) Creating shellscript for ChatterBox Quickstart
-### Follow documentation in 'ubuntu bash launcher' folder
+-  Creating Shellscript for ChatterBox Quickstart (For Linux) located in `/ubuntu bash launcher` folder
+- Audio Processing (Vosk) located in `/References/Audio_Processing.md`
+- Natural Language Processing (NLP) located in `/References/NLP.md`
+- React Frontend located in `/References/React.md`